Chart Color Schemes

 Kogarah Bay - Carlton - Allawah features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Kogarah Bay - Carlton - Allawah, as per the latest Census evaluation, 43.4% of dwellings were houses while 56.6% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Sydney metropolitan area's 39.8% houses and 60.3% other dwellings.
-The home ownership level in Kogarah Bay - Carlton - Allawah was similar to that of Sydney metro, standing at 31.4%.
-Other dwelling tenures included mortgaged properties (30.5%) and rented accommodations (38.1%).
-The median monthly mortgage repayment in the area was $2,305, lower than Sydney metro's average of $2,383.
-The median weekly rent figure was recorded at $450, compared to Sydney metro's $480.
-Nationally, Kogarah Bay - Carlton - Allawah's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Kogarah Bay - Carlton - Allawah, as per the latest Census, 43.4% of dwellings were houses, with the remaining 56.6% being semi-detached, apartments, or other types.
+This compares to Sydney metro's figures of 39.8% houses and 60.3% other dwellings.
+Home ownership in Kogarah Bay - Carlton - Allawah stood at 31.4%, with mortgaged properties at 30.5% and rented dwellings at 38.1%.
+The median monthly mortgage repayment was $2,305, lower than Sydney metro's average of $2,383.
+Weekly rent in the area was $450, slightly below Sydney metro's figure of $480.
+Nationally, Kogarah Bay - Carlton - Allawah's mortgage repayments were higher at $1,863, and rents were substantially above the national average of $375.

 Frequently Asked Questions - Housing